Skip to content

 How Can Christmas Be Cancelled?

-Christmas is the time of year most associated with community, be it time spent with friends and family, or communal activities such as carol services, nativity plays and tree lightings, or giving back to the community at Christmas present drives or through volunteering.
+Christmas is the time of year most associated with the community, be it time spent with friends and family, communal activities such as carol services, nativity plays and tree lightings, or giving back to the community at Christmas present drives or through volunteering.

-And today, news outlets across the country are running articles on the likelihood of Christmas being ‘cancelled’ once again.
+Today, news outlets across the country are running articles on the likelihood of Christmas being ‘cancelled’ once again.
 But can Christmas really be cancelled?

 Christmas Candles - The Digital Church Platform